Best When I Work Alternatives: 8 Better Options

 The pricing comparison:

-Verdict: If your main frustration with When I Work is that it does too much for what you need and charges too much for it, Turnozo is the most direct fix.
+Verdict: If your main frustration with When I Work is paying for more software than you actually use, Turnozo is the cleanest swap.
 You lose the advanced features (labor forecasting, auto-scheduling) but gain simplicity and lower cost.

 Best for: Teams of 5-50 who want drag-drop scheduling + time tracking without feature bloat.